oliverschmidt/a2retronet/README.md

 ## Error Handling

+Accessing the A2retroNET SmartPort controller can result in an error for various reasons, including:
+* Missing media
+* Corrupted media
+* Missing `A2retroNET.txt`
+* Malformed `A2retroNET.txt`
+* Missing image file
+* Corrupted image file
+* Write protected image file

 There are three distinct scenarios for accessing the A2retroNET SmartPort controller:
 * The Apple II Autostart ROM searches slots 7 through 1 for a bootable device.
 If an error occurs, the search continues with the next slot.
 * A boot operation is requested via `PR#<n>`.
 If an error occurs, the message `HDD ERROR` is displayed before returning to the BASIC prompt.